 The HVDC Converter Station will be located within the larger Con Edison complex, adjacent to and northwest of Luyster Creek, in the northwest section of Astoria, Queens.

-The land use near the proposed converter station is primarily transportation and utilities in a highly urban industrial-zoned area.
+The land use in the immediate vicinity of the proposed converter station is largely transportation and utilities in a highly urban industrial-zoned area.
 The East River lies to the east and north of the Con Edison property.

-The nearest main public thoroughfare is 20th Avenue which runs northwest and southeast and forms the southwestern boundary of Con Edison property.
-Residential areas that makeup Astoria lie outward from 20th Avenue and southeast from Luyster Creek.
+The nearest main public thoroughfare is 20th Avenue, which runs northwest and southeast and forms the southwestern boundary of Con Edison property.
+Residential areas that make up Astoria lie outward from 20th Avenue as well as southeast from Luyster Creek.